We are pleased to have you serve as an approved mentor in our

 While the Seminary recognizes the needs of churches and Christian ministries to engage students to help in given projects, emphasis must be placed on the educational development of the student.
 Students should not necessarily be seen as experts in a given area, nor used for that purpose.
 They may or may not have skills in certain areas of ministry.
 Their mentored ministry environment, therefore, should ideally provide exposure to a broad range of tasks and situations to help them gain competence and awareness in many facets of ministry, as well as provide experiences which will foster personal, professional and spiritual development.

-Each student must spend at least 10 hours in individual supervision with the mentor for each twelve week unit, and is to take the initiative in establishing the agenda for these meetings according to his/her needs.
+Each student must spend at least 10 hours in individual supervision with the mentor for each twelve week course, and is to take the initiative in establishing the agenda for these meetings according to his/her needs.
 As a mentor, the supervisor should take an active role in helping to plan for these sessions.
 Be intentional and direct, but also gentle and fair.
 This is a time to talk about the student’s development and to evaluate performance, as well as to plan for the future.
 The mentor and the student are encouraged to make regular use of the reflection tools found in the Mentored Ministry section of the Gordon-Conwell web site.
 Be willing to share yourself and your life experiences in ministry.
 Incorporate prayer and reflection on spiritual issues into this time together, as well.
 Regular meetings at specified times with a planned agenda are expected.

-There are two assignments which mentors are to assist their mentees with: The beginning-of-the-semester Learning Covenant, and the end-of-the-semester Progress Report (or Final Evaluation, if this is the mentee’s last unit with them).
-The mentor is expected to collaborate with the student in developing the Learning Covenant for each term or unit, and to sign the cover sheet, indicating their approval.
+There are two assignments which mentors are to assist their mentees with: The beginning-of-the-semester Learning Covenant, and the end-of-the-semester Progress Report (or Final Evaluation, if this is the mentee’s last course with them).
+The mentor is expected to collaborate with the student in developing the Learning Covenant for each semester or course, and to sign the cover sheet, indicating their approval.
 Please be sensitive to student’s assignment deadlines.
 At the end of the term, the mentor is asked to fill out the Questions for Mentor Response as part of the student’s Progress Report or Final Evaluation.
 The mentor’s signature on the cover sheet of each of these reports indicates that they have discussed the contents with their mentee.
 Any and all forms that mentors need may also be downloaded and printed from the GCTS web site.